-The Agency Manager, Johnson Shebioba (Registered Manager application in process), meets with the Regional Director/Responsible Individual on a monthly basis to discuss the performance and quality of the agency and review the business objectives in line with the agency's annual development and business plans.
+The Agency Manager, Natalie Gelly meets with the Area Manager on a monthly basis to discuss the performance and quality of the agency and review the business objectives in line with the agency's annual development and business plans.

-Central support services within the National Fostering Group include: Human Resources, Finance, Training, Quality Assurance, Compliance, Fostering Enquiry Centre & National Assessment Service, and contribute to the effective operations of the agency on a day-to-day basis.
+Central support services within the National Fostering Group include Human Resources, Finance, Learning and Talent Training Department, Quality Assurance, Compliance, Carer Recruitment & National Assessment Service; all of which contribute to the effective operations of the agency on a day-to-day basis.